1910 AAA Championship Car season

 The 1910 AAA Championship Car season consisted of 19 races, beginning in Atlanta, Georgia on May 5 and concluding in Long Island, New York on October 1.
+AAA did not award points towards a National Championship during the 1910 season, and did not declare a National Champion.

-The de facto National Champion as poled by the American automobile journal Motor Age was Ray Harroun.
+The de facto National Champion as polled by the American automobile journal Motor Age, was Ray Harroun.
 Points were not awarded by the AAA Contest Board during the 1910 season.
-Champions of the day were decided by Chris G. Sinsabaugh, an editor at Motor Age, based on merit and on track performance.
-The points table was created retroactively in 1927 – all championship results should be considered unofficial.
+Harroun was named the champion by Chris G. Sinsabaugh, an editor at Motor Age, based upon merit and on track performance.
+A points table was created retroactively in 1927.
+At a later point, it was recognized by historians that these championship results should be considered unofficial.